mohitrohilla021/mohitrohilla021/README.md

 # Hi there 👋

-# My profile is really glad to have your presence here...
+# My profile is really glad to have your presence :)

-## Thanks for visiting and please go through the repositories that have been made with the real world understanding to bridge the gap between current scenarios and future demands...
+## Thanks for visiting and please go through the repositories that have been made with the real world understanding to bridge the gap between current scenarios and future demands.

 ![Mohit's github stats](https://github-readme-stats.vercel.app/api?username=mohitrohilla021&show_icons=true&theme=radical&hide=contribs,prs)